 - 1. Go to the Device Manager page (Devices > Device Manager). - 2.
 In the Device Manager page, find the device for which you want to define custom interface thresholds.
-Click its wrench icon ().

-3. In the Device Administration panel, click the [Interfaces] tab.

-- 4. In the Device Interfaces page, find the icon for the interface you want to monitor.
-Click on the icon. - 5.
-The Interface Properties page appears.

-6. Click the Thresholds tab.

-7. The following global thresholds are defined in the Interface Thresholds Defaults page (System > Settings > Thresholds > Interface) and also appear in the Thresholds tab:
+Click its wrench icon (🏲). - 3.
+In the Device Administration panel, click the [Interfaces] tab. - 4.
+In the Device Interfaces page, find the interface you want to monitor and click its icon.
+The Interface Properties page appears. - 5.
+Click the Thresholds tab. - 6.
+The following global thresholds are defined in the Interface Thresholds Defaults page (System > Settings > Thresholds > Interface) and also appear in the Thresholds tab: